 Bells Rock had a quiet history, except for a few instances.
 In June 1884, a schooner hit the foundation of the lighthouse and three support columns were broken and repaired a few weeks later.
 In early 1891, there was an incident with one of the head keepers, William T. Blassenham.
 Lighthouse inspectors Captain C.J.
 Train and Lieutenant S.W.
 Hourigan made a visit to the lighthouse to investigate charges of Blassenham leaving the lighthouse unattended and coming back much later intoxicated.
 It seems that the witnesses could not sustain the charges to the commissioners and they were either paid or promised favors to get the keeper removed.
 The evidence was taken back to Washington, but the result was never known.
 Ironically, Blassenham retired that same year.

-The lighthouse was dismantled in 1928 and replaced by an automatic light on the original foundation.
-The current light can be viewed from shore near Belleview, Virginia.
+In 1928 the lighthouse was dismantled and replaced by an automatic light on the original foundation.
+The current light can still be seen from shore near Belleview, Virginia.

 Keepers: John W. Jennings (1881-1885), William T. Blassenham (1885 – 1891), James W. Washington (1891 – 1921), Joshua Taliaferro (bef 1921 – 1921)

 - Annual Report of the Lighthouse Board, various years.

 - Forgotten Beacons, Patrick Hornberger & Linda Turbyville, 1997.